Photo 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 35, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34

 On the exterior, it is one of the best surviving examples of late seventeenth-century architecture in the Vologda region, with two rows of decorative gables leading upward to an array of five cupolas.
 But during the Soviet period the interior of the church was defaced and gutted, and it now houses the lathes and other industrial machinery of a woodworking shop.
 The graceful bell tower, attached to the northwest corner, has long stood without bells.

-15).
+Among the few other churches still preserved in this district, the most elegant is Saint Varlaam Khutinskii (1780), built in a neoclassical style whose detailing and proportions are distinctly unprovincial (Photo 12, 13, 14, 15).
 Although the name of the architect is unknown, the merchant who commissioned it gained his wealth from trade in St. Petersburg, and perhaps commissioned an architectural office in that city to design the church.
 Indeed, in its basilical plan and its emphasis on the bell tower steeple, rather than on the relatively small, oval cupola over the sanctuary, the St. Varlaam church resembles the first major monument of St. Petersburg, the Cathedral of Saints Peter and Paul (1712-32, by Domenico Trezzini). the classicizing elements, however, are of a later period, and one critic has called this church the earliest example of the Louis Seize style outside of St. Petersburg (8).
 Situated in a small, overgrown park, the church is

 difficult to photograph in the summer because of the lush verdure that now surrounds it in this quaint provincial neighborhood.
 Fortunately, a concerted effort by local residents has saved and renovated in the area surrounding the church a number of the nearby nineteenth-century wooden houses, similar to those that have been leveled in other parts of the city.